OlavHN/comoyo.github.com/_posts/2013-08-09-Battry_operating_arduino_gsm.md

 	  }
 	}

 We now have a way of turning the modem off and on in between measurements.
-So in the loop function we start by calling startConnection(), then measure temperature, upload the data, and end with calling closeConnection().
+So in the loop function we start by calling startConnection(), measure temperature, upload the data, and end with calling closeConnection().

 ## Set serial pins to low
 Setting the serial RX pin on the GSM shield low after shutdown saved us a lot of energy.
 This seems to be a problem that [is well known](http://forum.arduino.cc/index.php?topic=158811.0), and will be added in a future version of the library.
 In the meantime we need to do this ourselves.